Choosing the Best Mattress for an Adjustable Bed

 An adjustable bed base is a hinged base that can be adjusted to raise the feet and head.
 With an adjustable alignment, you can find many comfortable sleep positions.
 Many modern adjustable bases include USB chargers, nightlights, and massage.
 Constructed in metal, an adjustable mattress, and base are durable, long-lasting, easy to clean and maintain.

 Andrew Wuest and Son’s made one of the first moveable bed frames in 1874.
 A simple hinged construction elevated the head so the person could comfortably sit up in bed.
 In 1909, Dr. Gatch took that simple construction and created a new design that is similar to what we use today.
 During WW1, the Gatch bed was the standard hospital bed that aided soldiers’ recovery.

-Can any Mattress be Used an Adjustable Beds?
+Can Any Mattress Be Used with an Adjustable Bed?

 Best Mattress Types for an Adjustable Base

 Whether your mattress will work well on an adjustable base will come down to: